DavNight89/adminEstate/documentations/ARCHITECTURE_REFACTORING_GUIDE.md

 - [ ] Notifications display correctly
 - [ ] Modal forms work for all entity types
 - [ ] Error boundary catches and displays errors

+**November 2025 Features**:
+- [ ] Help & Support chatbot responds correctly
+- [ ] "New Question" button resets conversation
+- [ ] Knowledge base keyword matching works
+- [ ] Quick action buttons navigate properly
+- [ ] Tenant applications can be submitted (6 steps)
+- [ ] Application risk scoring calculates correctly
+- [ ] Application status can be updated (dropdown)
+- [ ] Applications can be converted to tenants
+- [ ] Applications can be deleted with confirmation
+- [ ] Document upload modal closes only on success
+- [ ] Document upload validates file and category
+- [ ] Sidebar doesn't overlap (profile at bottom)
+- [ ] Sidebar scrolls properly with many items
+- [ ] Landing page screenshots are clickable
+- [ ] CSV import/export works with property matching

 ---